 Turning Managers into Owners

 Equity Ventures is a venture capital and corporate finance firm.
-We will help you raise money for expansion or a management buyout.
+We will help you raise money for expansion or a management buyout or even a secondary buy-out (SBO) if you have already done an MBO and the private equity firm is still invested in you.

-We manage a regional venture capital fund in which HSBC and the European investment Bank were investors (they have now exited having achieved about 1.4x their investment); and we can co-invest with other venture capital firms; but mostly we raise capital and arrange management buyouts for management teams in companies with annual sales of between £1 million and £100 million.
+We manage a regional venture capital fund in which HSBC and the European investment Bank were investors (they have now exited having achieved about 1.4x their investment); and we can co-invest with other venture capital firms; but mostly we raise capital and arrange management buyouts by working for management teams in companies with annual sales of between £1 million and £100 million.

 We also work with managers in existing private equity companies who are looking for an exit or secondary buyout opportunity.
 And we will work with the shareholders of companies who are looking to make acquisitions or sell all or part of their company - usually a retirement type sale.

 We are a small team so you always work with the same people.